AIRC-KETI/test_inpainting/README.md

 ## Test Samples
 Note 1: Measuring IS or FID is recommended by generating more than 50,000 samples [WGAN-GP, TTUR]

 Note 2: The data type is converted from float to uint8 when saving the image.
-For accurate measurement, use the test model whenever possible.
+For accurate measurement, use the [test_model.py](/test_model.py) whenever possible.

 ```bash
 python test_samples.py --dataset [DATASET] --out_path [OUT_DIR] --model_path [MODEL_DIR]